 - Make a compress.
 Add a few teaspoons of baking soda in a bowl of water.
 Soak a washcloth and apply this to your sunburn affected area.

 As an alternative, you may use cornstarch in place of baking soda.

 7. Tea for Sunburn

 Tea has tannic acid in it which helps in pulling out the heat from your sunburned skin.
-Not only this, it also balance the pH level of the skin giving you the much needed comfort.
+Not only this, it also balances the pH level of the skin giving you the much-needed comfort.
 Tannic acid is nothing but the commercial form of tannins which in turn are a type of polyphenol or a strong antioxidant.
 They protect your skin from harmful toxins in the environment and repair damaged skin as well as relieve pain.
 You can use any tea, black or green tea, for sunburn to get the benefits of tannic acid in them.
-Catechin compounds in green tea also gives protection against sun’s harmful radiation.
+Catechin compounds in green tea also give protection against sun’s harmful radiation.

 Ways to Use Tea for Sunburn

 - Brew some tea and let it cool down.
 Soak a clean cloth into the tea and apply to your sunburn affected area.

 - Add some tea to your bathwater and soak.